novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 # Supervised Machine Learning

-Before we dive into Flink specifics to apply Machine Learing, let's first define key points of the Supervised Machine Learning.
+Before we dive into Flink specifics to apply Machine Learing, let's first define key points of Supervised Machine Learning.

 In Supervised Machine Learning we feed data into the algorithm containing the right answers.
 Then we check whether the algorithm can eventually learn those answers on its own by feeding new or test data.
 That means we supervise the algorithm until we reach desired model performance in terms of accuracy, error rate and other metrics.

 Training phase is usually done on a batch data iteratively.
 In other words, our training data set is already prepared and stored on disk in one or multiple files.
 Flink can read all of those files in streaming or batch mode.
-However, it does not make sense much to use streaming mode, because a stream processing job wait for additional files on disk and won't terminate, if we don't setup additional configuration like streaming - bounded mode to facilitate natural job termination.
-The same approach would be applicable for message queue as a source, where data set would be a sequence of messages, let's say in Kafka, which we need to read all to train the model.
+However, it does not make sense much to use streaming mode, because streaming job will start to poll for additional files on disk and won't terminate on its own, unless special Flink configuration is set such like "streaming - bounded" mode to facilitate natural job termination.
+The same approach would be applicable for a message queue as a training data source, where data set would be a sequence of messages, which we need to read all to eventaully train the model.

-There is another approach when ML model is trained on the "online data", i.e. it reads data continuously and also updates model weights as part of the training.
+There is another approach when ML model is trained on so called "online data", i.e. it reads real-time data continuously and also updates model weights as part of the training.
+This process ideally never ends, because it is part of the production application.
+That means we train the model and use it to score real data in parallel.

-This process ideally never ends.
-Most common approach is actually training on offline data.
+Most common approach in Supervised Machine Learning these days is training on offline data in batch mode.
-In this blog post we will focus on this approach.
-We will use Flink batch jobs to read prepared data and run training cycle to get a trained model (state).
+In this blog post we will focus on this approach specificly.
+We will use Flink batch jobs to read prepared data and run training cycle to get the trained model.
-Once trained model is ready, it will be stored on disk and then can be loaded by another job to do model inference as part of the business logic.
+Once trained model is ready, it will be stored on disk and then can be loaded by another job to do model inference as part of the application logic.

 # Data Streaming and ML

 Let's quickly define basic definitions for training and inference to build up further concepts on top of them:

 __Model Training:__
-- It is iterative process run on the finite dataset
+- It is iterative process which runs on the finite dataset
 - Training is usually done on schedule (once per hour or day or week, i.e. depends on data updates)
-- If training is done on online data, then the training loop repeats infinitely and updates the internal model weights on every record or window / mini-batch
+- If training is done on online data, then the training loop repeats infinitely and updates internal model weights on every record or window / mini-batch

 __Model Inference:__
 - It is a call of a math function like "y = model(x)", where `x` is feature vector and `y` is prediction vector.
     - In streaming mode: a call on every input record
     - In batch mode: a call for entire mini-batch at once

-Both definitions are true for Supervised and Unsupervised Machine Learning.
+Both definitions above are true for Supervised and Unsupervised Machine Learning.

 __Model re-training and updates__